 It wasn’t until Feb.
 2019, after receiving a death threat and, frankly, just being completely over online trolls in general, that I decided to retire from journalism for sanity’s sake.
 And that is when I enrolled at CPCC.

-So, after six months torturing myself with the job hunt — I did receive a couple offers that weren’t good fits — I decided to revamp The Word Trade.
+So, after six months torturing myself with the job hunt — I did receive a few offers that weren’t good fits — I decided to revamp The Word Trade.

-I want to help take the overwhelm out of being a small-firm owner by helping attorneys around the small business learning curve.
+I want to help take the overwhelm out of being a small firm, a.k.a. small business, owner by helping attorneys and freelance paralegals around the small business learning curve.

 So, here I am.
 And here we go.
 Introducing: Legal Word Trade.